digikar99/compiler-macro-notes/README.md

 - To be able to correctly print the expansion path that led to the condition, user code is expected to avoid performing a nonlocal exit to a place outside [with-notes](#with-notes).

+Support is also provided for reporting the notes via swank/slime if loaded.

 ## EXAMPLE USAGE

 Notes may be muffled by